Philip Remnant, 4th Baron Remnant

-Philip John Remnant, 4th Baron Remnant (born 20 December 1954) is a British hereditary peer and Conservative politician.
+Philip John Remnant, 4th Baron Remnant CBE (born 20 December 1954) is a British hereditary peer and Conservative politician.
 In a July 2022 by-election, he was elected to replace Lord Brabazon of Tara in the House of Lords following Brabazon of Tara's retirement in April 2022.
 He has served as Chairman of Coutts Bank since the start of 2023.

+He was appointed CBE in the 2011 New Year Honours for services to the financial services industry and to the public sector.